benjamin-bui/summerlol-draft/README.md

 it per-request (lib), or is it something you invoke by hand or via `docker-entrypoint.sh`/cron (scripts). `data/` holds only state — safe to bind-mount, safe to back up independently of the code.

-## Deployment

-Runs in Docker.
-In the actual deployed environment: **the data volume is a real host file path mounted into the container** (a bind mount, not a named/managed Docker volume) — `data/app.db` and both CSVs live directly on the host and are edited/inspected there directly, same as described in the local Docker instructions below. **`RIOT_API_KEY` is supplied to the container as a Docker secret / environment variable at deploy time**, not read from a checked-in `.env` file in production — `.env`/`.env.example` remain the right approach for local development only.

-The `--user "$(id -u):$(id -g)"` vs. root+chown tradeoff, the one-time `chown` migration step, and the network-filesystem `chown` caveat described in the original Docker section are all still accurate and unchanged — see below for the full commands.

-[... existing Docker command reference, sample-data note, spreadsheet formula-bug note, and full identity-tracking setup/testing details continue unchanged from the previous version of this README ...]